Does Coconut Oil Kill Fleas in Dogs?

-- While playing with other dogs (might already be infested)
+- While playing with other dogs that might already be infested

-How is coconut oil helps in getting rid of fleas?
+How coconut oil helps in getting rid of fleas?

 Coconut oil is beneficial in flea infestation as it has the properties to kill fleas within seconds.
-Coconut oil contains lauric acid, which immobilizes the flea by covering its whole exoskeleton, making it unable to move and kills the flea within 20 seconds or even less.
+Coconut oil contains lauric acid, which immobilizes the flea by covering its whole exoskeleton, making it unable to move, and killing the flea within 20 seconds or even less.
 That is why coconut oil is the quick fix for mild flea infestation in dogs and cats.